man4ish/omnibioai-local-stack/README.md

 # OmniBioAI Local Development Workspace

-This workspace hosts the full **OmniBioAI ecosystem**, including workflow execution, tool services, LIMS integration, and AI-driven bioinformatics applications.
+This repository defines a **local development workspace and orchestration layer** for the **OmniBioAI ecosystem**, including workflow execution, tool services, LIMS integration, and AI-driven bioinformatics applications.

-All services are designed to run **locally**, **without cloud dependencies**, using a shared workspace and reproducible startup scripts.
+All services are designed to run **locally**, **without mandatory cloud dependencies**, using a shared workspace layout and reproducible startup scripts.

+> **Important**
+>
+> This repository does **not** vendor or embed application source code.
+> Each major component lives in its **own GitHub repository** and is referenced here explicitly.

 ---